firebase/flutterfire/docs/app-check/debug-provider.md

 ## Android

-To use the debug provider while running your Flutter app in an android environment, implement the following code in your Flutter application:
+To use the debug provider while running your Flutter app in an Android environment, implement the following code in your Flutter application:

 ```dart